pot odds in poker step-by-step

 Step 4: Assess whether your hand has enough equity to call.

-To do this, we input your opponent’s range and your hand in an equity calculator, but first we need to estimate the range you’re up against.
+To do this, we input your opponent’s range and your hand in an equity calculator, but first, we need to estimate the range you’re up against.

-• Sets 88 and 33 (99 likely slow-plays on the flop)
+• Sets 88 and 33 (99 may occasionally slow-play on the flop)

 • Strong two pair: AA-TT, 98s, A9s

 And his bluffing range is all missed straight draws: QJ, QT, JT, 76s, 75s, 65s, A5s, A4s.
-Since most poker players under-bluff, however, we’ll cut his number of bluffs in half when we run the calculation.
+Since many poker players under-bluff, however, we’ll cut his number of bluffs in half when we run the calculation.

 Final Thoughts on Pot Odds